 You spend a third of your life at work.
 It shouldn't suck.

 The employee-employer relationship is one of the most powerful parts of any business, big or small.
-Employment law protects that relationship, and the Vennum PLLC team is passionate about helping both employers and employees navigate what can be a complex legal world.
+Employment law protects that relationship, and the Vennum Law team is passionate about helping both employers and employees navigate what can be a complex legal world.
 Whether it's drafting an Independent Contractor agreement for the first member of your team, or creating an Employee Handbook to put your values in print, Vennum Law puts our employment law knowledge to work for your business.

 Get Started Today